siemens/gencmpclient/doc/cmpClient-cli.md

     Trusted certificate(s) to use for verifying the newly enrolled certificate.

-    Multiple filenames may be given, separated by commas and/or whitespace.
+    Multiple filenames may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
     Each source may contain multiple certificates.

 - **-verify\_hostname** _name_